myizumi09/syllabus/README.md

 ### Class 3 (Jan 9-13 2017)

-'Note:' Due to the continued lack of internet access to the lab.
+'''Note:''' Due to the continued lack of internet access to the lab.
 I'm forced to modify the course.
 I cannot teach modern Java in these conditions but I guess we'll have to make do.

 1. Code up the Selection Problem Excerise